-Regardless of if you buy a whole winter melon or precut, select a melon that is firm and unbruised.
+Whether you buy a whole winter melon or precut, select a firm and unbruised melon.

 How To Choose An Winter Melon

-When shopping for a winter melon, seek one that has dark or pale green rind, firm and heavy to hold.
+When shopping for a winter melon, seek one that has a dark green or pale green rind, firm and heavy to hold.
 It should have no hair and have a waxy coating.
-Avoid any one with cracks and bruises.
+Avoid any winter melon with cracks and bruises.